 A: First, confirm your scenario is a good fit.
 If you need to encrypt your off-platform credentials at rest with an HSM, need to comply with rules governing who is able to view credentials in plaintext, or simply want to adhere to the Principle of Least Privilege, the CredHub Service Broker is for you.
 Download it from PivNet, read the docs, and try it out!
 We plan to GA the broker soon, so please reach out to your account team with your questions and feedback!

 About the Author

-Colin is the product manager for the CredHub team.
-He joined Pivotal in February 2015 as an engineer, and moved into a product management role in 2016.
-The CredHub team works to ensure that every credential in the PCF ecosystem is accounted for, stored securely, and available to only those components for which they're intended.Follow on Twitter More Content by Colin Jackson
+Colin is the product manager for the Credential Management team.
+He joined Pivotal in February 2015 as a software engineer on the Buildpacks team, and moved into product management a year later.
+He holds a B.A. in Economics and Politics from the University of Oxford.Follow on Twitter More Content by Colin Jackson